UK reduces terror threat level to 'severe'

 "The public should be clear about what this means.
 A threat level of 'severe' means an attack is highly likely -- the country should remain vigilant," May said.

-The decision to lower the threat rating from its highest level was made by the country's Joint Terrorism Analysis Centre, May said.
-The level had been raised to "critical" after Monday's deadly bombing in Manchester.
+The decision to lower the threat rating from its highest level was made by the country's Joint Terrorism Analysis Centre in light of the arrests made in the Manchester attack investigation, May said.
+The level had been raised to "critical" after Monday's deadly bombing.

 Investigators are continuing efforts to try to contain the network they believe is behind the suicide attack by Salman Abedi, 22, a British national of Libyan descent who targeted an Ariana Grande show.